Long weekend: Europe

 In Flanders, the Dutch-speaking part of Belgium, "brugdag" ("bridge" day) is used.

 In the Netherlands also "Klemdag" is used.

 In France, a bridge idiom is used: faire le pont ("to make the bridge") is used to mean taking additional holiday days.
 For example, if there is already an official holiday on Thursday, one could "faire le pont" on the Friday and thus have a four-day weekend (Thursday through Sunday inclusive).

-In the German language, a bridge-related term is also used: a day taken off from work to fill the gap between a holiday Thursday (or Tuesday) and the weekend is called a Brückentag ("bridge day") in Germany and Switzerland, and a Fenstertag ("window day") in Austria.
-Since Ascension Day is a holiday throughout Germany and Corpus Christi is a holiday in large parts of the country (both of these holidays are always on Thursdays), such "bridge days" are fairly common, though always unofficial in character.
+In Germany and Switzerland, a bridge-related term is also used: a day taken off from work to fill the gap between a holiday Thursday (or Tuesday) and the weekend is called a Brückentag ("bridge day"), whereas in Austria it is called a Fenstertag ("window day").

 Italians use the idiom Fare il ponte: literally, "make the bridge".
 This could be a Thursday–Sunday weekend if the bridge was over Friday, or a Saturday–Tuesday weekend if the bridge was over a Monday.

 In Norway, the term "oval weekend" (oval helg in Norwegian) is used.
 An ordinary weekend is conceived of as "round" (although this is not stated explicitly), and adding extra days off makes it "oval".
 Norwegians also refer to "inneklemte" (squeezed in) days, which are between a public holiday and a weekend.
 This is typical for the Friday after Ascension Day, which always falls on a Thursday.
 It is common not to work on such days, so as to be able to extend the weekend to four days.